In This Article

 This moisturizer is another favorite of both dermatologists (and many others, Levin adds) for its combination of cholesterol, hyaluronic acid, five different ceramides, and enzymes to help soften fine lines and wrinkles for an overall smoother, healthier complexion.
 It also comes packaged in an airtight bottle with a pump applicator to keep the formula protected from light, air, and outside contaminants.

 Levin recommends this formula to her patients who are interested in anti-aging products.
 "I call it a smart moisturizer,” Levin says.
 “It has ceramides and a unique peptide, which are basically small little protein molecules that signal the skin to do very specific things.”
-The blend of peptides, ceramides, and antioxidants in this formula work to plump and protect the skin, even skin tone, and smooth texture from fine lines and wrinkles.
+The blend of peptides, ceramides, and antioxidants in this formula promise to plump and protect the skin, even skin tone, and smooth texture from fine lines and wrinkles.

 If you're someone who's tried retinol before and given it up because of the irritation it caused, you might want to a try a formula like this one, which contains ceramides to prevent the irritation.
 “In terms of a ceramide with something active, I really like this one,” Levin says.
 “It’s a retinol, glycolic, peptide, and antioxidant all-in-one repair serum that has ceramides, which allows for tolerability alongside these really active, effective ingredients.”

-For those with very dry skin, Jaliman recommends this drugstore formula for the body that contains ceramides and oat flour to hydrate and soothe the skin.
+For those with very dry skin, Jaliman recommends this drugstore formula for the body that contains ceramides and oat flour meant to hydrate and soothe the skin.
 And with the added benefit of being fragrance-free, it's also a safe choice for those with sensitive skin.

-Jaliman is also a fan of this formula, which is full of five ceramides, panthenol, and sodium hyaluronate to make the skin plump, smooth, and supple.
+Jaliman is also a fan of this formula, which is full of five ceramides, panthenol, and sodium hyaluronate meant to make the skin plump, smooth, and supple.
 This liquid can be used as a lightweight moisturizer or worn as a toner and followed with a thicker moisturizer.